Chapter 13:

 Part 1

-Morning rolled around, and just before the sun managed to break the gray clouds, Vernon Marino sprung right into his morning routine.
-A light workout, suit preparation, remaking his bed, a shower, and finally, drying off at the breakfast table while eating a meal, Vernon was pleased with himself.
+Morning rolled around, and just before the sun managed to break through the gray clouds, Vernon Marino sprung into his routine.
+A light workout, suit preparation, remaking his bed, a shower, and finally, drying off at the breakfast table while eating a meal.
 (Ahead of schedule!)
-He thought, checking his calendar.
+He was pleased with himself.
+A quick glance of the calendar reminded Vernon of a task.
 (If I remember right…it’s Marisa’s birthday.
 I’ll make sure to have a card sent to her.
 Best to stay friendly with HR, after all.)
-Finished with eating, he cast a cloud of telekinesis over the plate and utensils, then floated them off to the sink.
-An attempt to shut off his radio, however, resulted in fumbling that accomplished nothing.
-(Not too dexterous…)
+Finished eating, he cast a cloud of telekinesis over the plate and utensils, then floated them off to the sink.
+An attempt to twist his radio’s knob, however, resulted in fumbling that accomplished nothing.
+(No dexterity, still.)

 Vernon sat on his couch, comfortably watching the hands of his recently purchased grandfather clock tick by.
-Grinning, he ringed a friend.
+Noting the time, he ringed a friend.
 “Hello…?”
-The raspy voice of a man, yanked from his sleep, crackled through the phone.
+The raspy voice of a man yanked from his sleep crackled through the phone.
 “Vernon…dude, you don’t need to call me every day.”

 “I know that.
 Just making sure you’re not moping around.
 You've been out of work for a month now, Rob.”